-Incidentally we just keep the words separated because we find that often people who do not work in the field have more trouble comprehending the term when it is compressed into one word as the professionals do.
+Incidentally we just keep the words separated because we find that often people who do not work in the field have more trouble comprehending the term when it is compressed into one word as the zoning and planning professionals do.

 California and Arizona, among others, have enacted prohibitions against down zoning from a residential zoning classification that prohibits more dense, and therefore more affordable, housing to a single-family classification.

 The motivation for such laws or regulations is the need for housing affordability.

 These are useful regulations inasmuch as they try to legislate against discriminatory attitudes toward lower-income housing.
 In truth, American society probably cannot afford much more single-family housing than we have already.